digitallawyer/openlegaldictionary/_definitions/lodgings.md

 ---
 title: Lodgings
 permalink: "/definitions/lodgings.html"
-body: Habitation in another’s house; apartments ln another’s house, fur-nished or unfurnished, occupied for habita-tion; the occupier heing termed a “lodger
+body: Habitation in another’s house; apartments in another’s house, fur-nished or unfurnished, occupied for habita-tion; the occupier heing termed a “lodger
 published_at: '2018-07-07'
 layout: post